LightWare-Optoelectronics/LW316-docs/command_detail.md

 ---
 ## 2. Firmware version

 The version of currently installed firmware represented as `4 bytes`.
-This can be used to identify the product for API compatability.
+This can be used to identify the product for API compatibility.
 The [product support](/?id=product-support) section details which firmware versions this document applies to.

 | 1 | 2 | 3 | 4 |
 |---|---|---|---|